IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-1/Exercise-2-Deploy-DB2.md

    - Leave all other parameters at their default values

+     > The storage class **nfs-client** available on your OpenShift cluster from TechZone is already referenced under property **db2OnOcpStorageClassName** as default value.

    - Finally, save your changes and close the editor.

 5. Run script **02-createDb2OnOCP.sh**.
 This script will now install and configure DB2 for you based on the parameters previously specified in 01-parametersForDb2OnOCP.sh.